-How do I apply as an undergraduate freshman?
+How do I apply as a freshman applicant?

 Do you require a portfolio?

 What should I include in my application materials?

 Do I need a specific class rank, GPA, or SAT/ACT score to apply or be admitted?

 Would it be beneficial for me to attend a community college prior to applying to the school of architecture, and would I save money?

 Should I list majors from the School of Architecture as my first and second choice majors on the application?

 How many students are in the School of Architecture, and how many students do you accept each year?